Our new website goes live for the 2014 season...........

 All cruises are accompanied by a safety boat.

-Laser 2000 and Miracle classes both have their own fleets, which the club supports with class prizes and by providing them with their own starts in Class Series Racing; these classes also organize events of their own and give a lot of assistance to their more novice members.
+Laser 2000 have their own fleet, which the club supports with class prizes and by providing them with their own starts in Class Series Racing; these classes also organize events of their own and give a lot of assistance to their more novice members.

 Within the handicap fleets, the following classes regularly race: